kadeisnextUp/Undergrad-work/UC classes/README.md

-"This folder contains work from classes taken at UC.
+This folder contains work from classes taken at UC.

 IN PROGRESS